- Major Studies

 Nearly all IT projects require some sort of procurement, whether it is for hardware, software, or services.
-Therefore, a solid understanding of procurement contracts is an important--and often overlooked--qualification for IT project managers.
+Therefore, IT project managers need to understand the major element of IT procurement contracts, as outlined in this post.

 This Research Byte is a summary of our full report, How to Evaluate IT Procurement Contracts.

 IT managers make two common mistakes in regards to contracts.
 First, they often treat contracts as legal matters only and delegate contract review to corporate legal counsel.
 Although legal review is essential, lawyers often do not have the technical or operational background to evaluate IT contracts from a business perspective.
 A lawyer may not anticipate what could go wrong in a software implementation, nor might he or she think to recommend a clause specifying, for example, the buyer's right to request a change in the vendor's personnel at no charge within an initial time period.
 Procurement contracts are too important to delegate to the legal department alone.
 Instead, read through every contract from a business perspective first, and then route the contract through the legal department for final review.